23W-INCO/measlesdata-xginevra/README.md

 - Description for every Bundesland in the bar chart (still in progress; problems with undefined values)
 - the application takes .json files as data

--> i keep this section of the readme updated as further achievements come to my mind
+-> i keep this section of the readme updated as further achievements come to my mind <br> <br>

+# TODOS:

+-> TODO: - SQLite file to replace a database with json file to feed. <br>
+-> TODO: - make the click on the bar chart more informative than it is right now (undefined values)

 ------